 - To ensure a positive learning environment for the students in the classroom, it is inappropriate to talk while the teacher is presenting a lesson.

 - Likewise, your phone should be turned off and out of sight.

 - Understand that you are a guest in the school.
 Your behavior should reflect this basic understanding.

-- Therefore, dress appropriately.
+- Dress appropriately.
 Your appearance should reflect a professional attitude.
-Do not wear hats, shorts, sunglasses, or clothing with inappropriate slogans.

 - Be prepared to briefly describe the course for which you are observing and the purpose and requirements of your visits.

 - Thank the teacher for allowing you to visit his/her classroom.
 You can do this verbally, via email, or by sending a thank you note.